 1. Program/Unit context and environmental scan: The short and intensive certificate programs in the department allow students to achieve certificates quickly and find employment while continuing their general education.
-The Department has seen an increase in the number of students working towards a Culinary Arts Major.
+Over the last academic year the Department has seen a decrease in the number of students working towards a Culinary Arts Major.

 The Culinary Arts Department serves over 2,500 students annually.
-The Department has a successful course completion rate of 82.8% compared to the district average of 71.4%.
+The Department has a successful course completion rate of 83.55% compared to the district average of 72.6%.
 The Department awards one of the highest number of certificates College-wide.
+Source: SRJC Factbook

-Student headcount reached an all-time high for the Department in Spring 2008 of 1,513 but dropped to 927 in S2013 due to schedule reductions.
-These drastic schedule reductions have caused students to delay completion of their certificate or major.
+Student headcount reached an all-time high for the Department in Spring 2008 of 1,513 but dropped to 699 in AY15-16 due to schedule reductions. .